We had some good news this month with the surprise birth of a baby alpaca at our Raby site.

 “We had no idea at all, if it was any of them we’d have put money on Jenny being pregnant as she’s a lot rounder than Ali.
 But it was lovely to come in and see a little baby lying in the field.”

 When we acquired four alpacas – three females, Jenny, Davina and Ali, and one male called Inca – it was hoped that the patter of tiny hooves would be heard one day, but the animal husbandry team at Raby Gardens had no idea the miracle mum would be Ali.

 “Ali, his mum, we nearly lost her a year ago, she was really poorly.
 She was very ill and the oxygen in her blood was only 6%.

 “We would have lost her, but being an alpaca they’re used to being in high altitude (with lower levels of oxygen) so that’s the thing that saved her life.”

 As Claire first found the baby alpaca, or cria as they are known, she has developed a special bond with the infant.

 “We come in each day and sit down and mum’s becoming a bit more confident having us around and the baby’s getting more confident too.”

 When it came to naming the young cria, the team decided to call him Gabe, after the vet who saved mum Ali’s life a year ago.

-At Autism Together we employ almost 1,000 staff, supporting around 400 autistic adults through day services and at residential and supported living locations in Wirral, West Cheshire and Wrexham.
+At Autism Together we employ over 800 staff, supporting around 400 autistic adults through day services and at residential and supported living locations in Wirral, West Cheshire and Wrexham.

 The charity’s Raby site is in a picturesque rural area, with residential and respite services set alongside woodlands and fields for the people who live there to explore and enjoy safely.